AdvancedNetworkingSystems/roroute/README.md

 POPROW Scripts Repo
 ===

+## Automatic Nodes Setup

+The repository includes some `ansible` playbooks that are used to automatically configure the nodes before starting any experiment.

+Before running the scripts you need to modify the following files

+ * `hosts`: this includes the list of nodes that will be used in the experiment, i.e., the nodes that you want `ansible` to work with.
+By default, the file includes all hosts from all testbeds.
+If you don't want to touch it, you can make a copy and the edit `ansible.cfg` and change the `inventory` field accordingly.
+ * `run`: this works as a launcher for all ansible playbooks.
+Instead of typing `ansible-playbook playbook.yaml` you type `./run playbook.yaml`.
+   This copies the content of the whole folder on the master node and launches the `ansible-playbook` on the master node, to avoid being blocked by a firewall because of the many `ssh` connections.
+Before starting you need to edit the file to choose the master node.
+This is done by editing the `MASTER_NODE` variable.
+In addition, you need to edit the `CONFIG_FILE` variable, which points to an `ssh` config file which tells `ssh` how to properly reach the node.
+ * `copy-files.yaml`, `setup-devices.yaml`, `setup-interfaces.yaml`: these
+   are the `ansible` playbooks used to setup the nodes.
+Inside them you find the field `hosts` indicating on which nodes the playbooks should be run.
+   Change this field to match the entries in your `hosts` file.

+Once these steps are done, you are ready to setup the nodes:
+ * `run copy-files.yaml`: copies the configuration scripts and other files to all nodes.
+ * `run setup-devices.yaml`: installs required software (e.g., `python`,
+   `git`, python packages, etc.) on all nodes.
+ * `run setup-interfaces.yaml`: configures the network interface according to the given parameters to enable networking between testbed nodes.
+This script accepts parameters to configure the wireless interfaces in different ways.
+In particular you can choose rate, channel, and transmission power using the following syntax:
+   `run setup-interfaces.yaml "rate=54 channel=1 power=2000"`
+   The example uses the default parameters used when these are not specified.
+   For more information on the possible parameter values, see the next section.

 ## Wi-Fi Network Interface Configuration

 The python script poprow_setup_interface.py can be used for bringing up an